-- "2-2-136.
-Enforcement for state officers, legislators, and-state employees, and members of state board, commission, or committee -- referral of complaint involving county attorney.
-(1) (a) A person alleging a violation of this part by a state officer, legislator, er-state employee, member of a state quasi-judicial board or commission, or member of a state board, commission, or committee with rulemaking authority may file a complaint with the commissioner of political practices.
-The commissioner does not have jurisdiction for a complaint concerning a legislator if a legislative act is involved in the complaint.
+"2-2-136.
+Enforcement for judicial officers, state officers, legislators, and state employees -referral of complaint involving county attorney.
+(1) (a) A person alleging a violation of this part by a state officer, legislator, or state employee may file a complaint with the commissioner of political practices.
+The commissioner does not have jurisdiction for a complaint concerning a judicial officer if a judicial act is involved in the complaint or a legislator if a legislative act is involved in the complaint.
 The commissioner also has jurisdiction over complaints against a county attorney that are referred by a local government review panel pursuant to 2-2-144 or filed by a person directly with the commissioner pursuant to 2-2-144(6).
-If a complaint is filed against the commissioner or another individual employed in the office of the commissioner, the complaint must be resolved in the manner provided for in 13-37-111(5). - (b) The commissioner may request additional information from the complainant or the person who is the subject of the complaint to make an initial determination of whether the complaint states a potential violation of this part. - (c) The commissioner may dismiss a complaint that is frivolous, does not state a potential violation of this part, or does not contain sufficient allegations to enable the commissioner to determine whether the complaint states a potential violation of this part. - (d) When a complaint is filed, the commissioner may issue statements or respond to inquiries to confirm that a complaint has been filed, to identify against whom it has been filed, and to describe the procedural aspects and status of the case. - (2) (a) If the commissioner determines that the complaint states a potential violation of this part, the commissioner shall hold an informal contested case hearing on the complaint as provided in Title 2, chapter 4, part 6.
-However, if the issues presented in a complaint have been addressed and decided in a prior decision and the commissioner determines that no additional factual development is necessary, the commissioner may issue a summary decision without holding an informal contested case hearing on the complaint.
+If a complaint is filed against the commissioner or another individual employed in the office of the commissioner, the complaint must be resolved in the manner provided for in 13-37-111(5).

+(b) The commissioner may request additional information from the complainant or the person who is the subject of the complaint to make an initial determination of whether the complaint states a potential violation of this part.

+(c) The commissioner may dismiss a complaint that is frivolous, does not state a potential violation of this part, or does not contain sufficient allegations to enable the commissioner to determine whether the complaint states a potential violation of this part.